GuiMarion/MultimodelEmbedding/README.md

 ## Dataset

-  A small dataset is given in Data/ keep in mind that processing the algorithm on whole imaged will be longer then on a little squared one.
+  A small dataset is given in Data/ keep in mind that processing an algorithm on a whole image will be longer then on a little squared one.
 Note also that some function need another one to be executed.